TNO/knowledge-engine/examples/edc-example/README.md

 2. In this project, execute a `mvn clean install`.
 3. In the `knowledge-directory` directory in this project, execute `docker build . -t testkd:1.2.5-SNAPSHOT`.
 4. In the `smart-connector-rest-dist` directory in this project, execute `docker build . -t testsc:1.2.5-SNAPSHOT`.
-5. In the `edc-example` directory in this project, execute `docker compose build`.
+5. In the `examples/edc-example` directory in this project, execute `docker compose build`.
-6. In the `edc-example` directory in this project, execute `docker compose up -d tke-edc-one tke-edc-two tke-edc-three`.
+6. In the `examples/edc-example` directory in this project, execute `docker compose up -d tke-edc-one tke-edc-two tke-edc-three`.
 This starts three EDC-IDS Connectors.
 7. Wait around 10 seconds to give the EDC Connectors time to finish setting up.
 Then, execute `docker compose up -d` to start three KERs, three linked Knowledge Bases and a Knowledge Directory.

 You can inspect the logs with `docker compose logs -f`.